fridalejandra/fridalejandra.github.io/_pages/project.md

 Some missing values are present in the dataset, particularly in the 'sex' column, requiring imputation or removal to ensure data integrity [5, 7].
 Additionally, numerical features exhibit varying scales, requiring standardization before model training [8].
 The dataset’s size allows for efficient analysis while providing sufficient complexity to test a range of machine learning models.

-The target variable for this study is the body weight of the penguin, making this a supervised regression problem.
-By leveraging these features, this research aims to identify key predictors of body weight and assess the effectiveness of machine learning models in accurately predicting penguin body mass.

 ---